whawker/react-jsx-highcharts/packages/react-jsx-highmaps/README.md

   );
 }

-// Provide Highcharts (Highmaps) object for library to interact with export default withHighcharts(MyComponent, Highcharts);
+// Provide Highmaps object for library to interact with export default withHighmaps(MyComponent, Highmaps);
 ```

 ## More info